 Sharm El Sheikh, commonly abbreviated to Sharm, is an Egyptian city on the southern tip of the Sinai Peninsula, in South Sinai Region, on the coastal strip along the Red Sea.
 Its population is approximately 55,000 as of 2023.
 Sharm El Sheikh is the administrative hub of Egypt’s South Sinai Region, which includes the smaller coastal towns of Dahab and Nuweiba as well as the mountainous interior, St. Catherine and Mount Sinai.
 The city and holiday resort is a significant centre for tourism in Egypt, while also attracting many international conferences and diplomatic meetings.
 Sharm El Sheikh is one of the Asian cities of Egypt, it’s also called “the city of peace” referring to the large number of International Peace Conferences that have been held there.

 Sharm El Sheikh was formerly a port, but commercial shipping has been greatly reduced as the result of strict environmental laws introduced in the 1990s and became the main yacht and service port.
 Sharm El Sheikh’s major industry is foreign and domestic tourism, owing to its landscape, year-round dry climate with long hot summers and warm winters and its long beaches.
-Its waters are clear and calm for most of the year and have become popular for various water sports, particularly recreational scuba diving and snorkeling.
+Its waters are clear and calm for most of the year and have become popular for various water sports, particularly recreational scuba diving and snorkelling.
 There is scope for scientific tourism due to the diversity of marine life: 250 different coral reefs and 1.000 species of fish.

 Sharm is also home to a congress centre, located along Peace Road, where international political and economic meetings have been held, including peace conferences, ministerial meetings, world bank meetings, and Arab League meetings.
 The Maritim Sharm El Sheikh International Congress Centre can host events and congresses for up to 20,000 participants.